nickmonad/bips.dev/web/content/350/index.md

 <h3>Addresses for segregated witness outputs</h3>

-Version 0 outputs (specifically, P2WPKH and P2WSH addresses) continue to use Bech32<ref>**Why not permit both Bech32 and Bech32m for v0 addresses?** Permitting both encodings reduces the error detection capabilities (it makes it equivalent to only have 29 bits of checksum).</ref> as specified in BIP173.
+Version 0 outputs (specifically, P2WPKH and P2WSH addresses) continue to use Bech32<sup id="cite_ref_1"><a href="#cite_ref_1">1</a></sup> as specified in BIP173.
 Addresses for segregated witness outputs version 1 through 16 use Bech32m.
 Again, all other aspects of the encoding remain the same, including the 'bc' HRP.

 To generate an address for a segregated witness output: